ricciardi/schengen/README.md

 library(devtools)
 install_github("jvpoulos/MCPanel")
 ```
 **Note:** fitting the matrix completion model with covariates (*mcnnm_wc_cv*) is computationally expensive and will likely make a laptop crash.
-The code below is run on a high-performance compute cluster (384 GB RAM and 40 CPU-cores) with an allocated memory of 30G.
+The code below is run on a single node with 30G RAM and 6 CPU-cores on a high-performance compute cluster.

 Create folders to store outputs: